We’re detailing the five best day trips from Branson you don’t want to miss!

 There’s no doubt about it: Branson has plenty of things to do for visitors.
 From thrilling theme parks like Silver Dollar City to entertaining shows like the Haygoods, there’s no shortage of fun to be had.
 However, there are also some pretty amazing places to visit that are just a hop, skip, and a short drive away.
-As such, we’re detailing the five best day trips from Branson you don’t want to miss.

 1) Springfield, Missouri